ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/doserver.md

 ## Create a new Digital Ocean Droplet

-To create a new Digtial Ocean Droplet (a new server), log in here:
+To create a new Digtial Ocean droplet (a new cloud server), log in here:

 [https://cloud.digitalocean.com/login](https://cloud.digitalocean.com/login)